USDA-ARS-GBRU/PeeDeeCottonBreedingProgram_Diversity/README.md

 # PeeDeeCottonBreedingProgram_Diversity

-This is code and supplmentary data for the G3 submission entitled "Population Structure and Genetic Diversity of the Pee Dee Cotton Breeding Program".
+This is code and supplementary data for the G3 submission entitled "Population Structure and Genetic Diversity of the Pee Dee Cotton Breeding Program".